Metal Building Manufacturers Association: MBMA History

+Engineered metal building systems

 Research and development

-When founded, “MBMA’s main purpose was to jointly attack technical matters that could not be addressed by individual companies,” according to the late James Murphy, former president of American Buildings Co. and former MBMA chairman.
-A Technical Committee was established and began to research and document important issues in metal building design and construction.
+When MBMA was founded, a Technical Committee was established and began to research and document important issues in metal building design and construction.
 The first publication of the new association was the MBMA Recommended Design Practices Manual, introduced in 1959.

 The Technical Committee helped promote and add its expertise to research being undertaken by other groups, such as the American Iron and Steel Institute's work at Cornell University that led to the publication of Design of Light Gauge Steel Diaphragms in 1967.
 MBMA first co-sponsored research in 1966 with a study on tapered structural members conducted at the State University of New York at Buffalo by Dr. George Lee.

 In 1974, MBMA began sponsoring wind load research to resolve differences in various standards and codes.
 The then-current American National Standards Institute, or ANSI, standard was based on high-rise buildings and was not appropriate for low-rise structures.
 This was not simply an issue for metal buildings, but all low-rise non-residential construction.

 Head of Walls: MBMA and the American Iron and Steel Institute (AISI) sponsored fire protection tests on head of wall (HOW) joints in metal buildings.
 This work was performed at Underwriters Laboratories and was designed to show the fire resistive nature of the HOW joints in metal buildings.
 The tests resulted in three new UL Certifications (HW-D-0488, HW-D-0489, and HW-D-0490), as well as further clarification from the UL for those who work with fire rated walls and unrated ceiling assemblies.